profschramm/reactnd-project-myReads/README.md

 │   └── index.html # DO NOT MODIFY
 └── src
     ├── App.css # Styles for your app.
 Feel free to customize this as you desire.
     ├── App.js # This is the root of your app.
-Contains static HTML right now.
     ├── App.test.js # Used for testing.
 Provided with Create React App.
 Testing is encouraged, but not required.
-    ├── BooksAPI.js # A JavaScript API for the provided Udacity backend.
+    ├── Book.js # Displays one single book on root screen ├── BookGrid.js # Displays a grid of books (on a shelf)  (Probably not needed) ├── Bookshelf.js # Displays a grid of books on a single shelf ├── BookShelfChange # A "control" on a single book, to allow user to move books between shelves ├── SearchBook.js # Displays one single searched book (Like book.js but handles missing fields) ├── SearchBooks.js # Secondary screen for searching for books to add ├── BooksAPI.js # A JavaScript API for the provided Udacity backend.
 Instructions for the methods are below.
     ├── icons # Helpful images for your app.
 Use at your discretion.
     │   ├── add.svg